 After I published the study showing that bacteria and fungus work together to create destructive digestive plaque, I had many people reach out, asking me if there was a probiotic that I thought could help with gut imbalance and overall digestive health.
 When I looked at what was available, I saw that no probiotic had been created to address the total nature of the gut’s microbiome.
 Additionally, no probiotic had been proven to break down digestive plaque, which was protecting bad bacteria and bad fungi.
 By ignoring fungus and digestive plaque, the probiotics on the market offered only a partial solution to digestive imbalance.

 My team saw this as an opportunity to engineer the first total probiotic that would address not only good and bad bacteria, but also good and bad fungus as well.
-We combined 30 billion live strains of bacteria and fungus together, and spent months selecting and studying the best probiotic strains that target bad bacteria and fungi.
+We combined 30 billion live bacteria and fungus together, and spent months selecting and studying the best probiotic strains that target bad bacteria and fungi.
 We infused the good bacteria and good fungus in BIOHM with an enzyme that breaks down digestive plaque.